Professional courtesy testing is prohibited as stated in the Corporate Compliance Plan of Laboratory Alliance of Central New York, LLC.

 - Peripheral Smears – Peripheral smears and body fluids will be reviewed by a pathologist when indicated.

-- Hematocrit – A hematocrit may be ordered on a patient with the reticulocyte count test if the patient has not had a hematocrit or complete blood count performed within the previous eight hours.
+- Reticulocyte Count – A hematocrit may be ordered on a patient with the reticulocyte count test if the patient has not had a hematocrit or complete blood count performed within the previous eight hours.
 The hematocrit result is necessary to obtain a portion of the test result.

 - Bone Marrow – A CBC/Diff and reticulocyte may also be performed.